Lustmord: Live performances

 Lustmord appeared live for the first time in 25 years as part of the high mass observance by the Church of Satan.
 The ceremony took place on 6 June 2006.
 A recording of the performance titled Rising was released.
 Lustmord himself noted that the offer was "one of those things that was just too funny to say 'no' to".

 Lustmord performed for the second time in 29 years at Unsound Festival Kraków on 22 October 2010.

 Lustmord performed at Art's Birthday celebration (initiated by Robert Filliou) at Södra Teatern in Stockholm, Sweden, on 15 January 2011.
-He performed at the Unsound Festival in New York for the first time on 9 and 10 April 2011.
+He performed in New York for the first time on 9 and 10 April 2011 at the Unsound Festival, coming to the attention of the New York Times.

 Lustmord's first performance in the Netherlands was in September 2011 at the Incubate Festival.

 Lustmord played for the first time in Moscow, Russia, on 8 April 2012, at Cinema 35mm.
 Bad Sector played the first act of the show.